ISISComputingGroup/ibex_developers_manual/Java-Resource-Usage-Tools.md

 You can also look at what functions are using what resources by using the sampler or the profiler and using CPU/memory sampling or profiling.

-The JVisualVM can also be connected to a client running on an instrument machine through JMX on port 3333.
+The JVisualVM can also be connected to a client running on an instrument machine through JMX, the JMX port to use is dynamic and can be found by looking through the logs of the specific client.

 ## Memory Analyzer